 - When the player carrying the ball is caught by the opponent, from that point, he must release the ball within 2 seconds by passing it over or leaving it to anybody’s disposal.
 If this rule is not observed, his/her team will lose possession of the ball.

-- After scoring a try, the ball will be free-kicked from the middle of the field by the team suffering the try, quickly if the ball has been brought to the In-goal without any forward passes; otherwise, they will have to wait until the opponents have taken their positions
+- After scoring a try, the ball will be free-kicked from the middle of the field by the team suffering the try.
+The team that has been suffering by the try may quickly bring the ball to the half way line and resume play.
+This without a forward pass, otherwise, they will have to wait until the opponents have taken their positions

 - The distance from the ball for penalty kicks or kick-off shall be 5 meters.

 Penalty: If this distance is not observed, the referee will ascribe a further 5-meter penalty to the player.

 - A match consists of two halves of 5 minutes each with a 3 minutes’ interval.